 After a lifetime of being told to “try harder,” it can feel counterintuitive—sometimes impossible—to try less and rest more.

-3. We struggle to recognize our limits
+3. We struggle to recognize our limits and set boundaries

-Part of executive dysfunction means that we have trouble sequencing, initiating, and organizing our tasks—which are all symptoms of ADHD.
+Part of executive dysfunction means that we have trouble sequencing, initiating, and organizing our tasks — which are all symptoms of ADHD.
 This also means we struggle to estimate how much time and effort something will take, making it easy to overcommit by accident.
 We may also struggle with setting boundaries.

 As people-pleasers, we were discouraged from having boundaries at a young age.
 We may struggle to say “no” for fear of disappointing others or being rejected (something we’re already sensitive to anyway; this is known as rejection sensitive dysphoria).